Anganan, 100km - Burma

 The Camp had a stream nearby and POWs relied upon a well.

-The camp had never been properly built and was previously occupied by native workers and was filthy.
+The camp had never been properly built was previously occupied by native workers and was filthy.
 The POWs were crammed into the huts with little space.

 The POWs from Robertson Force were at 100 km Camp during the height of ‘Speedo’ and during the wet season for a period of 12 months.
 These factors combined with the brutality of the Korean guards made for a very ‘dark’ time for the men.
 The work was hard and consisted of building cuttings and embankments, clearing the land.